Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Eastern National was split in two in July 1990, and the London operations, including the 275, were passed over to the new Thamesway company.
 However the 275 was lost to Grey Green from March 1992; to begin with, Grey Green drafted in some modern but unusual East Lancs bodied Scania double deckers.
 In a further cascade of types upon the loss of route 473 in 1995, the 275 gained the single door Volvo Citybuses previously used on the 473 and its predecessor, the 173.

-I was under the impression that the route was going to get new low floor single deckers as part of its contract from February 2000, but this has not occurred, even though the route received an appropriate frequency increase at that time.
+I was under the impression that the route was going to get new low floor single deckers as part of its contract from February 2000, but this did not occur, even though the route received an appropriate frequency increase at that time.
 Instead, contract renewal in March 2005 saw new low floor double deck buses specified – but again, instead of them being put on the 275, they were delivered to Tottenham garage (in some cases after temporary use on route 19), with other low floor double deckers being cascaded across to Barking.
 This is no doubt to aid standardisation, as the latest buses were Alexander bodied whereas Barking had Wright bodied vehicles.
-So here we have VLW 108 (LJ03 MHY) at Walthamstow, South Grove, where the route terminates, on Saturday 14th May 2005.

 The 275 started off in 1960 to replace the 625 trolleybus between Turnpike Lane and Woodford Green via Tottenham and Forest Road, with an extension over new ground through Woodford to Woodford Bridge.
 The 275 was diverted to Walthamstow central in 1969, the 123 taking over the leg to Wood Green.
 That rendered it a rather short route, although it was soon extended a short distance at the other end to Claybury Hospital.
-It became even more useful in 1972 when it was diverted via Hale End Road, The Avenue and Woodford Lane, all previously unserved, between Forest Road and Woodford Green, instead of running direct along the main road.
+It became even more useful in 1972 when it was diverted between Forest Road and Woodford Green via Hale End Road, The Avenue and Chingford Lane, all previously unserved, instead of running direct along the main road.
 It was further extended at the east end via Tomswood Hill to Barkingside in 1976, giving the present route.
 Schoolday projections onward to Claybury Broadway for Caterham High School have now been transferred to dedicated route 675.

 Navigation